Suman7495/Tzara---A-Personal-Assistant/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-## IMPORTANT NOTE: CURRENTLY UNDER MAINTENANCE, PLEASE RECHECK IN A FEW DAYS!!!
-SORRY FOR THE INCONVENIENCE!
+## IMPORTANT NOTE: Currently under maintenance!

 ## Prerequisites